 Selling, Trading in, or Donating a Piano

 Selling or trading in your piano?
-We prefer to be contacted via email, with pictures attached to the email.
+An email with pictures attached works best.

 A model, serial number and some photographs will help us establish a value.

 A model and serial number can often be found where the tuning pins in your piano are.